Hydraulic Cylinder Styled Rosin Press

 - Bleed the hydraulic pump of air through the valve

-- Insure the release valve is tightly closed.
+- Ensure the release valve is tightly closed.

-- Insure the quick couplers are fully hand tightened.
+- Ensure the quick couplers are fully hand-tightened.

 - Refer to your hydraulic pump’s owner manual for troubleshooting pressure issues which may be brand specific.